Schroth treatment is based upon some simple principles originally created by Katharina Schroth of Germany in 1921.

 What is the Schroth Best Practice method compared with Original German Schroth method?

 The original German method is well-established as a three-dimensional approach to change the shape of the muscles – activate the over-long muscles in a short position and the short muscles in a stretched position.
 Incorporating rotational breathing to assist to reduce ribcage deformity.
-Original German Schroth is more directed at larger stiffer and kyphotic adult curves and is effective at reducing pain and improving aesthetics – the look of the spine.
+Original German Schroth is more directed at larger stiffer and kyphotic adult curves and is effective at reducing pain and improving appearance.
 It is still used for adult patients, unbraced patients and those weaning from bracing to stabilise the spine and address pain related to posture.

 Four weeks of intensive treatment is just not possible for most young patients and is not generally necessary as these simpler exercises can be carried out with self-management.
-If you can train them on how to be over-corrected – not straight, then when gravity s working on them, the condition is prevented from worsening.
-By the mechanism of unloading the growth plates and improving the overall muscle imbalance the brace combined with the exercises will improve the cobb angle and boney deformity in the growing patient group.
+If you can train them on how to hold an over-corrected posture within their activities, then when gravity working on them, the condition is prevented from worsening.
+By the mechanism of unloading the growth plates and improving the overall muscle imbalance the brace combined with the exercises will improve the cobb angle and bony deformity in the growing patient group.

-This new Schroth Best Practice approach, does not abandon the original, but recognises that in some circumstances the original was not addressing adolsecent presentation effectively which has changed since the 1920’s.
+This new Schroth Best Practice approach, does not abandon the original, but recognises that in some circumstances the original was not addressing adolescent less extreme presentation effectively which has changed since the 1920’s.
 Understanding when and which is the more appropriate type of treatment comes with experience using the different models.
 Bracing in the pre-pubescent patients is strongly recommended and provided within this new approach.
-German correction bracing – Gensingen is available in the UK.
-Adult Scoliosis Bracing – Physiologic Brace is also available in the UK – in adults is only appropriate when pain, aesthetics or stability issues occur.
+German overcorrection / assymetrical brace – Gensingen cheneau brace is available in the UK.
+Adult Scoliosis Bracing to improve pain or kyphosis such as the Physiologic or scoliologic Braces are also available in the UK.